petertseng/adventofcode-rb-2019/README.md

 Interesting approaches:

 * Day 02 (Intcode): Assume linearity, determine coefficients with a few runs, determine noun and verb.
+* Day 03 (Crossed Wires): Storing segment endpoints is faster than storing every point touched by the wires.

 # Takeaways